minderjoselito/partner-hub/README.md

   - Success rate (% of requests with status 2xx)
 - [x] Docker Compose with PostgreSQL, Prometheus and Grafana
 - [x] Environment separation (DEV/PROD) with proper configuration
+- [x] Database migrations with Flyway for production deployments

 ---